Back to Home

 2. Choose the packet option

-Decide whether the reader needs a fast review pack, a selective-admissions dossier, or a scholarship-first stack.
+I decide whether the reader needs a fast review pack, a selective-admissions dossier, or a scholarship-first stack.

-3. Pair the right templates
+3. Pair the right formats

 4. Duplicate and export per target